 To avoid paying taxes in the United States and Canada, Gould divided the time he spent living and working between Canada, the United States, and the Bahamas.
 Commodore had a private jet, which at various times it owned or leased from Scientific Packaging, another one of Gould’s companies, to accommodate his travels.

 This seems in character, as Irving Gould was not the most honest of men.
-In 1960, he had pleaded guilty to perjury to cover up his brother’s defrauding Cabanga Investments Ltd of $456,000.
+In 1960, he had pleaded guilty to perjury that covered up his brother’s defrauding Cabanga Investments Ltd of $456,000.
 Irving Gould, then 40, received a suspended sentence.
 His older brother, Albert, received a sentence of six years.

 Financing Gould’s tax evasion and lavish lifestyle was a luxury Commodore could ill afford.
 The plane cost $2,150 an hour for Commodore to fly.
 Meanwhile, Commodore’s rival Atari, run by his former business partner Jack Tramiel, kept itself afloat in 1985 by selling its surplus office furniture.
 Every dollar counted in those days, and Commodore burned a lot of them.